Watercolor portrait of woman working through a healing crisisPin it

-A healing crisis is a reaction to previously sequestered toxins being systemically released.
-Such poisons can be stored in all kinds of tissues, primarily muscle, fascia and adipose.
-During manipulation, whether it’s deep tissue massage, energy work or reflexology, these poisons are squeezed out of the holding body tissue into the bloodstream.
-This sudden increase in blood toxicity causes a toxicity reaction, until the body is able to effectively process and eliminate the poisons.
-While not a pleasant experience, a healing crisis signifies that a cleansing and purifying process is underway.
+A healing crisis is a reaction to previously sequestered substances being systemically released.
+The body stores such substances in many tissues, primarily muscle, fascia, and adipose.
+During manipulation, whether through deep tissue massage, energy work or reflexology, the body mobilizes these substances into circulation.
+This sudden change can create temporary discomfort until the body’s systems adjust.
+While unpleasant, a healing crisis signals that the body has begun a process of restoration and rebalancing.

-While cleansing can be physical, emotional or spiritual, a true healing crisis typically involves all three of these aspects.
+While effects can be physical, emotional, or spiritual, a true healing crisis typically involves all three aspects.
 Due to the body’s fascinating ability to store memories and emotions in the tissues, their recollection or release can accompany the manipulation of those tissues.
 Most practitioners refer to the surfacing of memories or emotions without physical symptoms as an emotional release.
 An emotional release is a typical component of most healing crises.

 Emotional Releases